Important Income Tax Dates for 2026

 January 31st: the last day employers have to get W-2s out to their employees.

-April 18th: the deadline to file your 2022 personal income tax return.
+April 18th: the deadline to file your 2025 personal income tax return.
 The deadline is typically on April 15th, but the 15th falls on a Saturday this year, so the due date was pushed to the 18th.

-ASAP: there’s no such date on your calendar, so make a mental note of this one: file your taxes as soon as possible.
+ASAP: There’s no such date on your calendar, so make a mental note of this one: file your taxes as soon as possible.

 There are many reasons not to procrastinate and wait until midnight on the 15th to file your tax return.
 Here are five good ones:

-- You get your refund sooner (if you have one coming your way)
+1. You get your refund sooner (if you have one coming your way)

-- You have more time to save money to pay your tax bill on April 18th (if you owe money)
+2. You have more time to save money to pay your tax bill on April 18th (if you owe money)

-- Your tax professional isn’t exhausted when you file earlier and is less prone to making errors on your return
+4. Your tax professional isn’t exhausted when you file earlier and is less prone to making errors on your return

-- Your stress level is lower when you file early during tax season
+5. Your stress level is lower when you file early during tax season

-So, when are you going to file your 2022 Income Tax Return?
+So, when are you going to file your 2025 Income Tax Return?

-If you don’t get your calendar out right now, the chances are you’re a procrastinator who’s going to be scurrying at the last minute to get their return submitted to avoid a late-filing penalty.
+If you don’t get your calendar out right now, the chances are you’re a procrastinator who’s going to be scurrying at the last minute to get your return submitted to avoid a late-filing penalty.

 If you are a conscientious scheduler of important dates and events, how about choosing March 1st as your filing deadline?
 It gives you plenty of time to assemble your documents, get on your tax-preparer’s calendar, or buy your software to complete and file your own tax return.